Shezmoin/Quotes/README.md

 ## References

-Took inspiration for theme toggle and the code from here:
+Inspiration for theme toggle and the code was taken from here:

 https://stackoverflow.com/questions/73617133/how-would-i-store-user-theme-preferences-across-multiple-pages